kinow/autosubmit/docs/source/userguide/configure/index.rst

 .. warning:: With some platforms, 2FA authentication is required.
 If this is the case, you have to add the parameter
     2FA.
 These platforms are ecaccess (options: True, False).
 There may be some autosubmit functions that are not avaliable when using an interactive auth method.

-* 2FA: determines if the platform requires 2FA authentication ( default: False)
+* 2FA: determines if the platform requires 2FA authentication. ( default: False)

-* 2FA_TIMEOUT: determines the timeout for the 2FA authentication ( default: 300 )
+* 2FA_TIMEOUT: determines the timeout for the 2FA authentication. ( default: 300 )

-* 2FA_METHOD: determines the method for the 2FA authentication( default: token)
+* 2FA_METHOD: determines the method for the 2FA authentication. ( default: token )

 Some platforms may require to run serial jobs in a different queue or platform.
 To avoid changing the job configuration, you can specify what platform or queue to use to run serial jobs assigned to this platform: